JosephBARBIERDARNAL/Research-internship-SHARE-Study/README.md

 With:

-Q = The total amount of time the person has smoked throughout their life
+Q = The total amount of time the person has smoked throughout their life (in years)

 N = The number of cigarettes consumed per day, on average